Harvard, MIT seek temporary halt to Trump administration rule on international students | Law-Order

 There are more than a million foreign students at U.S. colleges and universities, and many schools depend on revenue from foreign students, who often pay full tuition.
 The U.S. Immigration and Customs Enforcement (ICE) agency rule said most students on F-1 and M-1 visas could stay if their programs were in person or offered a mix of online and in-person instruction.

-In the wake of the announcement, students, professors, and universities were scrambling to figure out exactly who would be affected by the rule and come up with ways to comply without having to leave the country.
+The announcement left students, professors, and universities scrambling to figure out exactly who would be affected by the rule and how those affected could comply without having to leave the country.
 On Twitter, professors across the country offered to teach outdoor in-person independent study courses for affected students.
 The ICE policy change marked an unexpected reversal of exceptions to the rules limiting online learning for foreign students when colleges and universities in March rushed to shutter campuses and move to virtual classes as the pandemic forced lockdowns.

 ICE "proceeded without any indication of having considered the health of students, faculty, university staff, or communities," the complaint said.
 The suit alleges the government skirted the proper rulemaking process and is asking the court to strike it down.